-We hope to have convinced the reader that the above Langevin equation, which is based on an identification of the different processes influencing supply and demand and their mathematical transcription, captures many of the features seen on markets.
-We have in particular emphasized the role of feedback, in particular through risk aversion, which leads to an "up-down" symmetry breaking non linear term $u(t)^2$.
-This term is responsible for the appearance of crashes, where "panic" is self reinforcing; it is also responsible for the sudden collapse of speculative bubbles.
-Interestingly, however, these crashes are rare events, which have an exponentially small probability of occurrence (see Eq.
-(19)).
-We predict that the "shape" of the falldown of the price during a crash should be given by equation (28), which is compatible with empirical data (Fig. 2).
-An interesting feature of our simple model is that it implies a relation between parameters describing the statistical properties of returns during the "normal" regime and the frequency of crashes (Eq.
-(19)).

-The "normal" regime, where the stock price behaves as a random walk, reveals non trivial correlations on the time scale over which operators perceive a change of trend.
+We hope to have convinced the reader that the above Langevin equation, which is based on an identification of the different processes influencing supply and demand, and their mathematical transcription, captures many of the features seen on markets.
+We have in particular emphasized the role of feedback, in particular through risk aversion, which leads to an 'up-down' symmetry breaking non linear term $(dx/dt)^2$ .
+This term is responsible for the appearance of crashes, where 'panic' is self reinforcing; it is also responsible for the sudden collapse of speculative bubbles.
+Interestingly, however, these crashes are rare events, which have an exponentially small probability of occurence (see Eq.
+(18)).
+We predict that the 'shape' of the falldown of the price during a crash should be logarithmic (see Eq.
+(27)), which is compatible with empirical data (Fig. 2).
+The 'normal' regime, where the stock price behaves as a random walk, reveals non trivial correlations on the time scale over which operators perceive a change of trend.
 In particular, a small negative dip related to the existence of contrarian traders can appear.
-In this respect, it is important to stress that within these models the presence of correlations lead, in principle, to simple winning strategies (on average).
+In this respect, it is important to stress that within these models lead, in principle, to simple winning strategies.
 It is however easy to convince oneself that if the level of correlations is small (for example, as seen above, of order of a few percent after tens of minutes), the transaction costs are such that arbitrage cannot be implemented in practice [2].
 Therefore, we believe that non trivial correlations can be observed on financial data, and do actually arise naturally when feedback effects are included.

 Before closing, we would like to discuss briefly several other points.
 The first one concerns the fact that we have considered x to be the price, rather than the log of the price.
 Of course, on short time scales, this does not matter, and actually a description in terms of the price itself is often preferable on short time scales [2].
 On longer time scales, however, the log of the price should be prefered since it describes the evolution of prices in relative rather than absolute terms.
-However, on these long time scales, one should also take into account the evolution of the model parameters (such as the fundamental price x_0 , or the average trend m_0), which are related to economic factors and thus not amenable to such a simple statistical treatment, based on consideration of a purely speculative market.
-Second, we have identified a "normal" regime, where u oscillates around zero, and a crash regime for $|u| > u^$.
-In the model presented above, the "normal" fluctuations are Gaussian6 if η is Gaussian and if the relation between price changes and supply/demand unbalance is linear.
-In order to account for the large kurtosis observed on markets during "normal" periods (i.e. excluding crashes), one necessarily has to take into account either the non linearity of the price change and/or the intermittent (non-Gaussian) nature of the random shocks, in particular the role of the feedback term D_1 introduced in equation (11), which can easily be shown to lead to "fat tails".
-Although the quantitative formulae given above are affected by such effects, the qualitative picture will remain.
+However, on these long time scales, one should also take into account the evolution of the model's parameters (such as the fundamental price $x_0$ , or the average trend $m_0$ ), which is related to true economics, and thus not amenable to such a simple statistical treatment as we have argued for psychology.
+Second, we have identified a 'normal' regime, where u oscillates around zero, and a crash regime for $|u| > u^$ .
+In the model presented above, the 'normal' fluctuations are gaussian if $\eta$ is gaussian and if the relation between price changes and supply/demand unbalance is linear.
+In order to account for the large kurtosis observed on markets during 'normal' periods (i.e. excluding crashes), one necessarily has to take into account either the non linearity of the price change and/or the non-normal nature of the 'noise', in particular the role of the feedback term $D_1$ introduced in Eq.
+(10), which can indeed be shown to lead to 'fat tails'